Tarasikee/Tarasikee/README.md

 # 💫 About Me:
 A passionate 21-year-old software engineer from Kharkiv, Ukraine, now based in Oslo, Norway.
-I have 6 years of experience in the IT industry.
-With a strong background in web development and software engineering, I am eager to take on new challenges in the IT market.<br>
+Having 6 years of experience in the IT industry.
+With a strong background in software engineering.<br>

 ## 🌐 Socials: